 I'm a music composer & producer, living and working in Melbourne, Australia.

 I was born in Australia on the very same day and year as Drake, the rapper / producer.
-I spent my early childhood living between Melbourne, Sydney, and Lake County (California), setting fire to other people’s property and looking after a long haired Bactrian camel named Jingle Baba.
-At around five years old, I sent a letter to Brian Wilson, thanking him for Pet Sounds (he wrote back when I was in my early teens, with a signed photo of him and his poodle in front of a wall of Pet Sounds LPs).
-I had cancer (non-hodgkins lymphoma) when I was six years old, an experience which has inspired a lot of the music I make.
+I spent my early childhood living between Melbourne, Sydney, and Lake County California, setting fire to other people’s property and looking after a long haired Bactrian camel named Jingle Baba.
+At around five years old I sent a letter to Brian Wilson, thanking him for Pet Sounds.
+He wrote back when I was in my early teens with a signed photo of him and his poodle in front of a wall of Pet Sounds LPs.
+I had cancer (non-hodgkins lymphoma) when I was six, an experience which has informed a lot of the music I make.

 At some point, I inherited a drumkit from a feminist power punk trio (friends of my mum), and started teaching myself to play.
 When I was 13 I tried to learn the blues guitar, but failed, then tried to learn the trumpet, but failed, then tried to learn the piano, but failed.
 So I moved to my computer, and started making very chilled out instrumental hip hop, directly influenced by a heavy pot addiction and a lot of cafe chillout compilations.
 Thanks to the trojan virus, no one will ever hear this music.
 At around 15, inspired by the spontaneous jam sessions I had with the cool older dudes living in me and my mum’s share house, I started recording some guitar noodling on the inbuilt microphone on a laptop.
 These noodlings would later become Thunderclap Spring, my first solo LP.